zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications.md

 or subjective interpretation (semantics).

 *Note: Relational tables can be viewed as a special kind of domain templates.
-It is as if a relational table were just a view to a set of entities in our proto-data, which follow the rules given by the table schema.
+It is as if a relational table were just a view to a set of entities in our protodata, which follow the rules given by the table schema.
 In theory we could build a universal RDBMS system working within various domains identified in a NoSQL database.
 Leaving aside possible practical problems with performance, distribution etc., of course.*